Course fees (2018/19 entry)

 - Gain hands-on experience in relevant laboratory techniques with a 12 week research project

-- Benefit from LJMU's £12 million laboratory investment
+- Benefit from LJMU's £12 million, state-of-the-art laboratory investment

 - Enjoy excellent graduate employment prospects